Historic photos, ‘intriguing text’ prompts creation of new book about the Shuswap - Vernon Morning Star

 Thoroughly intrigued by what he read, Cooperman became determined to bring the little known archival scrapbook to today’s public in the form of a book.

-Unable to find much information in B.C. museums, he was grateful to curator/archivists Deborah Chapman of the Salmon Arm Museum and Joan Cowan at the Enderby and District Museum and Archives, who did some digging of their own and connected him with Burnett’s son Gerry Parkinson, who provided more details about his grandfather’s fascinating heritage and fruit business.
+Unable to find much information in B.C. museums, he was grateful to curator/archivists Deborah Chapman, with the Salmon Arm Museum, and Joan Cowan, at the Enderby and District Museum and Archives, who did some digging of their own and connected him with Burnett’s son Gerry Parkinson, who provided more details about his grandfather’s fascinating heritage and fruit business.

 Burnett produced his albums by typing the text using carbon copies that he then painstakingly cut and pasted onto pages.